ethereum-optimism/community-hub/src/docs/governance/howto-delegate.md

 ## Step 2: Delegate your tokens (to someone else or yourself)

 Participating in governance of the Optimism Token House will require a serious time commitment.
-For this reason, we strongly encourage people to delegate the voting power of their OP tokens to a community member who has explicitly volunteered to play an active role in Token House governance.
+For this reason, The Optimism Foundation strongly encourages people to delegate the voting power of their OP tokens to a community member who has explicitly volunteered to play an active role in Token House governance.
 If you do not wish to delegate your voting power to a representative, you will still need to delegate to yourself in order to vote.

 * [Delegate your tokens](https://app.optimism.io/delegates)